neilmcfayden/project2/README.md

 - <img width="869" alt="Screenshot 2022-02-21 at 17 36 32" src="https://user-images.githubusercontent.com/94930059/155003862-d8ec6481-ce24-4d86-b439-5ffed0952979.png">

 #### Challenges for day 1
-- When we request a certain information from the API, like for example the price, current market cap or supply, we werea huge long number which we had to cut down and add commas in o
 - Toward the end of Day 1 we realised that the API that we chose was faulty and we had to find a way to fix it or eventually look for another API and test it again which was time consuming and we had only 48 hours to finalise our project.
 - The issue was that after a few requests the API was sending us the error below.
 To get the information needed the users had to refresh the page multiple times until the information is received, which probably would lead the users to leave our website.
 - ![Screenshot 2022-02-21 at 17 53 38](https://user-images.githubusercontent.com/94930059/155006037-cfe96a9a-536b-4612-8376-a686a9e7253a.png)